[ Updated Jul 28, 2023 ]

-Since the new GA4 API quotas are in place, Looker Studio reports using the native GA4 connector are likely to break frequently.
+Since the new Google Analytics 4 API quotas are in place, Looker Studio reports using the native Google Analytics 4 connector are likely to break frequently.
 Fortunately, there are many alternatives available.
 Keep reading to discover how these alternatives are different, exploring six routes to create stable reports adapted to your reporting needs.

 Do you prefer fast-loading reports over easier data exploration?
 How many GA4 properties do you manage, and how big are they?
 Do you want to up your game and jump onto the data warehouse train?
 Based on your reporting requirements, different techniques will be your best choice.